• Skip to primary navigation

 It’s not just the time in the hospital that poses risks for seniors.
 After hospital stays, all patients face a short-term period of increased susceptibility to disease and adverse events, which can lead to hospital readmissions and even death.
 Research indicates patients may face a lack of resilience to many types of illnesses during this period.

-Unsurprisingly, this period, called post-hospital syndrome, is particularly dangerous for patients over 65.
+Unsurprisingly, this situation, called post-hospital syndrome, is particularly dangerous for patients over 65.
 For example, within 30 days of hospital discharge, almost 1/5 of Medicare patients develop an acute medical problem that leads to another hospitalization.

 You might guess that patients readmitted to the hospital are likely admitted for the same medical condition for which they were in the hospital in the first place.
 However, readmission is often caused by a fall, an infection or a completely different medical condition.